anza-xyz/agave/svm/doc/spec.md

 - `program_cache: Arc<RwLock<ProgramCache<FG>>>` is a reference to
     a ProgramCache instance.
 All on chain programs used in transaction batch execution are loaded from the program cache.
+- `epoch_total_stake`: The total stake for the current epoch.
+- `epoch_vote_stake`: The stake for vote accounts for the current epoch.

 In addition, `TransactionBatchProcessor` needs an instance of `SysvarCache` and a set of pubkeys of builtin program IDs.